AP World History Unit 2 Practice Test: Networks of Exchange

 D

-Development of technologies dealing with transportation caused an increased amount of trade routes leading to the growth of new trading cities
+The development of technologies dealing with transportation caused an increased amount of trade routes, leading to the growth of new trading cities

 Question 5 Explanation:

+The correct answer is (D).
 Map #2 depicts various trading cities and the naval routes between each of them.
-Therefore option (D) is the correct response.

 Question 6